-Here’s what the author of this best St. Louis ribs recipe has to say on knowing when your ribs are ready to pull off the heat: “When it comes to the best St. Louis ribs–or any ribs–if I can teach people one thing, it’s to disabuse them of this notion that rib meat should be so tender it ‘falls off the bone.’
+If I can teach one thing to my students – aside from internal temperature always prevails over time – it’s to disabuse them of this notion that rib meat should be so tender it “falls off the bone.”
 You’d be laughed off the competition circuit if you turned in a rib without meat on it.
-However, a rib should pull away cleanly from the bone as you eat it—holding it with your fingers, not cutting it away with a knife and fork.”
-Yeah.
-What he said.
+However, a rib should pull away cleanly from the bone as you eat it-holding it with your fingers, not cutting it away with a knife and fork.—Wiley McCrary

 - 1 cup granulated sugar